klaviyo/klaviyo-android-sdk/README.md

 ### Configuration
 The SDK must be configured with the public API key for your Klaviyo account.
-It also requires application context so the SDK can be responsive to changes in network conditions and persist data with `SharedPreferences`.
+We require access to the `applicationContext` so the SDK can be responsive to changes in network conditions and persist data with `SharedPreferences`.
 You must also register the Klaviyo SDK for activity lifecycle callbacks per the example code:
 ```kotlin